Dataset authorisation info

 - title - a full verbose name for the title

-- url link - link to the licence URL in a reliable location (if not external then add to the artefacts server)
+- url link - link to the licence URL in a reliable location (if not external then add to the artefacts server), preferably the link to the item on the artefacts server (see top of this page)

 - comment - a free comment if you wish

-- categories - these are classifications for the types of permitted use that the licence permits.
+- categories - these are classifications for the types of permitted use that the licence permits - speak to Graham about this.

 3. Set up CEDA userDB entries (for 'restricted data')